CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 Here's what's going on in this file:

 - We name the workflow "Test".
 - We configure it to run any time code is pushed to the server.
-This means both PR branches and merges to the `master` branch will be tested.
+This means both PR branches and merges to the `main` branch will be tested.
 - We configure a single job for the workflow, also named "Test".
 - We configure it to run on a specific version of the Ubuntu distribution of Linux.
 You can also run on `ubuntu-latest`, but new versions of Ubuntu have broken Cypress in the past, so fixing the version ensures it will continue to keep working.
 - Now, we define the series of steps to run for the job.
 First, we use the GitHub Action `actions/checkout` to check out our code.